 Ex.

-Repeat the same steps for the other section like Image, Review & Offer.
+• Repeat the same steps for the other sections like Image, Review & Offer.

-In this way, you can set up schema for a couple of pages within a single code by using Google tag manager.
+This way, you can set up a schema for several pages within a single line of code using Google Tag Manager.

 EndNote:

-In this competitive market, you should not miss any scope.
-Don’t forget to include Schema Markup in your search engine optimization strategy.
+In this competitive market, you should take advantage of all scopes.
+Remember to include Schema Markup in your search engine optimization strategy.

-If you are a non-technical person, setting up schema using GTM can be difficult for you.
-You can use a plugin like RankMath to do it easily from the plugin setting or take help from the professionals.
+Setting up schema using GTM can be difficult for a non-technical person.
+You can do it easily from the plugin settings with a plugin like RankMath or get professional help.